Hire a digital technology intern for up to 6 months in a full-time position and get up to $30,000 for their salary and training expenses.

 Who can participate?

-Eligible employers must have an established payroll system, a process for supervising and mentoring interns, and be a Canadian for-profit or not-for-profit organization or subsidiary with 100 employees or less.
+Eligible employers must have an established payroll system and be set up to receive payments by direct deposit, have a process for supervising and mentoring interns, and be a Canadian for-profit or not-for-profit organization or subsidiary with 500 employees or less.

 Full-time positions that are: